I tried building an environment for using LLMs differently by purpose with NVIDIA LLM Router (Basics)

 }'

-The model field in the response contains the actual routed destination (for example, nvidia/NVIDIA-Nemotron-3-Nano-30B-A3B-NVFP4 or anthropic/claude-opus-4-6). tolerance is a custom extension that v3 adds to the OpenAI-compatible API; if omitted, the default value is used.
+The model field in the response contains the actual routed destination (for example nvidia/NVIDIA-Nemotron-3-Nano-30B-A3B-NVFP4 or anthropic/claude-opus-4-6). tolerance is a parameter that v3 has added as a custom extension to the OpenAI-compatible interface; if omitted, the default value is used.

-For coding agents that use OpenAI-compatible clients like the OpenAI SDK, LiteLLM, or OpenCode, simply switching the BASE_URL to http://<DGX_SPARK_IP>:8202/v1 means your usual tools will go through the routing service as-is.
+For coding agents using OpenAI-compatible clients like the OpenAI SDK, LiteLLM, or OpenCode, simply switching BASE_URL to http://<DGX_SPARK_IP>:8202/v1 routes your usual tools through the routing service.
 The nice thing about being OpenAI-compatible is that the client doesn't need to be aware of what's running inside the pool — the router handles the dispatching behind the scenes.

 One caveat: Claude Code sends requests to /v1/messages (Anthropic format), so pointing it directly at /v1/chat/completions won't work.
-You'll need to insert an Anthropic-compatible shim (such as LiteLLM proxy's passthrough feature) in between.
+You'll need an Anthropic-compatible shim in between (such as LiteLLM proxy's passthrough feature).

 Summary

-As model costs have risen and using different models for different purposes has become a realistic consideration when scaling within an organization, SaaS options like OpenRouter Auto / Fusion / Pareto are convenient, but when requirements include visibility into routing decision rationale, freezing the shortlist, mixing in on-premises models, and retraining on your own data, self-hosted NVIDIA LLM Router v3 becomes a candidate.
+As model costs rise, selectively using different models per use case becomes a practical concern when scaling within an organization.
+SaaS options like OpenRouter Auto / Fusion / Pareto are convenient, but when requirements include visibility into routing decision rationale, freezing the shortlist, mixing in on-premise models, or retraining on your own data, self-hosted NVIDIA LLM Router v3 becomes a candidate.

-Running it on actual hardware, even with the default checkpoint alone, we saw 75–87% cost reduction assuming users exclusively on Opus.
-Pushing tolerance = 0.20 to consolidate onto local Nemotron gets you to 100%, meaning you can build a configuration where cloud API spending drops to $0.
-The fact that the balance between cost and quality shifts smoothly depending on how you set tolerance means you can advance incrementally in line with your organization's risk tolerance — which from an implementation perspective is what makes it practical.
+Running it on actual hardware, even with the default checkpoint, we saw 75–87% cost reduction assuming users previously on Opus exclusively.
+Pushing tolerance = 0.20 to consolidate onto local Nemotron brings it to 100% — meaning you can build a configuration with $0 in cloud API payments.
+From an implementation perspective, the smooth trade-off between cost and quality based on tolerance tuning is what makes it practical, as you can progressively push the boundaries in line with your organization's risk tolerance.

-That said, the default checkpoint has its limits: its behavior is governed by a pre-trained MLP based on slot order in a 9-model pool.
-Even if you add newer models (Claude Opus 4.8 / GPT-5.5 / Kimi K2.7 Code / DeepSeek V4 / Qwen 3.7 / GLM 5.2, etc.) to the pool, since those weren't in the training signal, there's no guarantee that the model best suited to your use case will be selected.
-To fundamentally address this, the option of creating your own checkpoint through the collecttrainevaluate training pipeline comes into play.
-At the 500-question scale, the estimate is $5–25 and half a day, so I think it's recoverable within a month from a persona's monthly savings.
+That said, the default checkpoint has its limits — its behavior is governed by a pre-trained MLP based on slot ordering in a 9-model pool.
+Even if you add emerging models (Claude Opus 4.8 / GPT-5.5 / Kimi K2.7 Code / DeepSeek V4 / Qwen 3.7 / GLM 5.2, etc.) to the pool, there's no guarantee the most suitable model for your use case will be selected, since those models weren't in the training signal.
+To fundamentally address this, the collect → train → evaluate training pipeline to create your own checkpoint becomes an option.
+At the scale of 500 questions, the estimate is $5–25 and half a day, which should be recoverable within a month through per-persona monthly savings.

-Also, as the README explicitly states — "Reference implementation only.
+Also, as the README explicitly states: "Reference implementation only.
 For production deployment, please fork this repository" — v3 is fundamentally meant to be forked and adapted to your own use case.
-During the verification for this article, I found several areas for improvement around the OpenAI-compatible endpoint, so in the follow-up Part 2, I'll apply minimal improvements to the serve code after forking, then move into the persona training section.
+During the verification for this article, I found several areas for improvement around the OpenAI-compatible endpoint, so in the follow-up Part 2, I'll apply minimal improvements to the serve code after forking before moving on to the persona training section.

-Despite saying "reference implementation only," v3 is quite fun to play with — the direction it's heading is genuinely interesting.
+Despite being labeled a reference implementation only, v3 is remarkably fun to play with — the direction it's heading is quite interesting.

 NVIDIA LLM Router